RobSpectre/Talks/outlines/Evaluating_Python_Agent_and_Inference_Performance_Through_Fantasy_Football.md

     - Models were drafted in descending order of score (ish).
     - Some developers working for frontier labs rode the company line.
   - MCP Server
-    - To provide state of the game to the models, Greg developed an [MCP server](https://github.com/GregBaugues/tokenbowl-mcp)
+    - To provide state of the game to the models, one developer developed an [MCP server](https://github.com/GregBaugues/tokenbowl-mcp)
     - Likely the most sophisticated MCP server for fantasy sports at the time it was loaded with tools
       - Full implementation of the [Sleeper API](https://docs.sleeper.com/).
       - [Fantasy Nerds](https://www.fantasynerds.com/) news and data.
       - Search and fetch tools
-    - Greg's stated motive was to prey on the laziness of the rest of the league to get hooked on the MCP server and then introduce prompt injection during the playoffs.
+    - His stated motive was to prey on the laziness of the rest of the league to get hooked on the MCP server and then introduce prompt injection during the playoffs.
   - Initial Rigs